rvaiya/keyd/README.md

 You will probably want to put `keyd-application-mapper -d` somewhere in your display server initialization logic (e.g ~/.xinitrc) unless you are running Gnome.
+If your computer is running systemd, you can start keyd-application-mapper automatically each login by enabling the supplied user service:

+	`systemctl --user enable keyd-application-mapper.service`

+After logging out and back in, the following command should show you if it is running:

+	`systemctl --user status keyd-application-mapper.service`

 See the man page for more details.